LilLoveBytes/mastermind-game-li/README.md

 2. Option 2: Postman API Request

 - After starting the Flask server, you can use Postman to send POST requests to http://localhost:5000 to interact directly with the backend.
-Refer to the API section below.
+Note: using Postman will expose the secret combo.
+Refer to the API section below for more information.

 ## API Endpoints